shaunpwilkinson/aphid/README.md

-calculation of conditional probabilities (with the forward, backward and Viterbi algorithms), tree-based sequence weighting, k-mer distance calculation, sequence simulation, and file import/export compatible with the  [HMMER](http://www.hmmer.org/) software package.
-The package also includes functions for standard hidden Markov models, and other handy tools for computing distance matrices and building phylogenetic trees.
+calculation of conditional probabilities (with the forward, backward and Viterbi algorithms), tree-based sequence weighting, k-mer distance calculation, sequence simulation, and file import/export compatible with the  [HMMER](http://www.hmmer.org/) software package. `aphid` also includes functions for standard hidden Markov models, and other handy tools for computing distance matrices and building phylogenetic trees.